andrewtimberlake/mailroom/docs/multi_lingual_emails.md

 For other encodings, you may need to use additional libraries or implement custom conversion logic.

-## Fallback Strategies

-For unexpected charsets, you have several options:

-1. **Pass through the string unchanged** - Works if the string is actually valid UTF-8
-2. **Try a common encoding** - Often `:latin1` can work as a reasonable fallback
-3. **Log and discard** - For non-critical applications
-4. **Raise an error** - When correct encoding is essential

 ## Testing Charset Handling

-To test your charset handler implementation, you can create test emails with different encodings.
-Office365 (latin1 encoding in subject and filenames), outlook configured to use utf-8 (subject and filenames) and mac and windows client to use utf-8 (subject and filenames).
+To test your charset handler implementation, you can send emails with all your expected/known encodings (subject and/or attachment) to your inbox.
+Running these various emails through your application will help you ensure that the charset handler is handling the encoding as you expect.

 ## Conclusion

 Properly handling character encodings is essential for working with international emails.
-By implementing a custom charset handler, you can ensure that email content is correctly converted to UTF-8, this allows mailroom and your application to handle multilingual and multi-encoded emails correctly.
+By implementing a custom charset handler, you can ensure that email content is correctly converted to UTF-8, this allows `mailroom` and your application to handle multilingual and multi-encoded emails correctly.